Elizabeth I: Legacy

 Elizabeth established an English church that helped shape a national identity and remains in place today.
 Those who praised her later as a Protestant heroine overlooked her refusal to drop all practices of Catholic origin from the Church of England.
 Historians note that in her day, strict Protestants regarded the Acts of Settlement and Uniformity of 1559 as a compromise.
 In fact, Elizabeth believed that faith was personal and did not wish, as Francis Bacon put it, to "make windows into men's hearts and secret thoughts".

 Though Elizabeth followed a largely defensive foreign policy, her reign raised England's status abroad.
 "She is only a woman, only mistress of half an island," marvelled Pope Sixtus V, "and yet she makes herself feared by Spain, by France, by the Empire, by all".
 Under Elizabeth, the nation gained a new self-confidence and sense of sovereignty, as Christendom fragmented.
 Elizabeth was the first Tudor to recognise that a monarch ruled by popular consent.
 She therefore always worked with parliament and advisers she could trust to tell her the truth—a style of government that her Stuart successors failed to follow.
 Some historians have called her lucky; she believed that God was protecting her.
 Priding herself on being "mere English", Elizabeth trusted in God, honest advice, and the love of her subjects for the success of her rule.
 In a prayer, she offered thanks to God that:

-[At a time] when wars and seditions with grievous persecutions have vexed almost all kings and countries round about me, my reign hath been peacable, and my realm a receptacle to thy afflicted Church.
-The love of my people hath appeared firm, and the devices of my enemies frustrate.